Best Self-custody spend Crypto Cards 2026

 Mistake 5: Not Calculating the Break-Even on Token-Gated Tiers

-COCA requires holding tokens to unlock higher cashback.
+COCA requires staking tokens to unlock higher cashback (locked during membership, 30-day cooldown to unstake).
 Gnosis Pay requires holding GNO.
-The question: does the extra cashback from a higher tier pay for the cost of acquiring and holding the required tokens?
+The question: does the extra cashback from a higher tier pay for the cost of acquiring and staking the required tokens?

 How to avoid it: Start at the lowest tier (0 tokens).
 Track your actual monthly spending for 3 months to calculate the cashback gap between tiers.
 Only upgrade when the annual cashback difference exceeds the token purchase cost divided by 2 (a conservative 2-year payback target).
 Never buy issuer tokens with money you cannot afford to lose.